GSA/smartpay-website/src/content/about/strategic-payment-solutions.md

 ---
 title: Strategic Payment Solutions
 description: GSA SmartPay offers payment solutions for efficiency, oversight, refunds, and more.
+intro: There are several types of strategic payment solutions available under the GSA SmartPay® 3 Master Contract.
 order: 6
 category: about
 tags: